Skip to main content

 The issue of contaminated water in river streams where the water is linked to dams that provide water for people was also discussed.
 This matter is a sensitive one because already we are faced with the Food and Mouth Disease (FMD) outbreak which has affected some parts of KwaZulu-Natal and is now moving to other parts of South Africa.

 As we are approaching the month of March.
 The Young Urban Women Movement is putting heads together to launch a documented report that seeks to discuss and raise concerns on the issues of Climate Justice and Care Economy.
-The Young Urban Women are also heading to a Global Convening Conference that will help deal with the challenges that women in urban and rural areas are facing in not just South Africa but in a Africa at large.
+The Young Urban Women are also heading to a Global Convening Conference that will help deal with the challenges that women in urban and rural areas are facing in not just South Africa but in Africa at large.

 Women are faced with a lot of challenges and on top of everything that they are faced with they still cannot form part of economic role players because of being undervalued and because of being in the care system which in most instances makes them to be unpaid for the work that they do and they do it because of the traditional gender roles that are imposed on them.